 Basic draught proofing is not difficult.
 With the possible exception of a caulking gun, you will probably already have all the tools for a basic draught proofing project.
-The materials are a bit more specialised, but all are likely to be readily available from your local hardware shop, one of the DiY superstores or a builder’s merchant.
-Read more about Tools and materials.
+The materials are a bit more specialised, but all are generally readily available from your local hardware shop, one of the DiY superstores or a builder’s merchant.

 Basic draught proofing projects tend to focus on four sources of draughts: